Applied-Scientific-Research/Omega3D/README.md

 It currently contains a mere architectural skeleton onto which more complex behavior can be built.

 ## Build and run
+This code uses some C++17 features, so should compile on GCC 7, Clang 4, and MSVC 19.10 compilers.

+Both the GUI and batch versions require CMake to compile.
+To build the GUI version, users will also need GLFW3, which can be installed in Red Hat/Fedora with

+    sudo yum install glfw3-devel

+or on Ubuntu with

+    sudo apt-get install glfw3-dev

+or on OSX with

+    brew install glfw3

+Upon installation of the prerequisites, the following commands should build the program:

     git clone git@github.com:Applied-Scientific-Research/Omega3D.git
+    cd Omega3D
+    mkdir build
-    cd Omega3D/src
+    cd build
+    cmake -DCMAKE_BUILD_TYPE=Release -DUSE_OMP=ON -DUSE_VC=OFF ..
     make

+Then you can run the GUI program with

     ./Omega3D.bin

+and the batch program with

+    ./Omega3Dbatch.bin

 ## To do
 Tasks to consider or implement:

 * Copy the simulation time step logic from Omega2D (using std::async)
-* Use [libigl](https://github.com/libigl/libigl/) or something else to load geometry files for boundaries
+* Use [libigl](https://github.com/libigl/libigl/) or [OpenMesh](http://openmesh.org/intro/) to load geometry files for boundaries
 * Have the GUI set up a vortex ring object
 * Start fresh GUI main file, look for first run and splash a help window
-* Move time step code into Simulation/Convection files, like Omega2D
+* ~~Move time step code into Simulation/Convection files, like Omega2D~~
 * ~~Make separate batch and GUI main files and binaries~~
 * ~~Support CMake with optional OpenMP and optional Vc~~
 * Wrap solver in a GUI - use existing code from [Omega2D](https://github.com/Applied-Scientific-Research/Omega2D).
 This means supporting only, say, vortex rings and stretch, but no diffusion.
 * ~~Rework into struct of arrays to allow Vc to work properly (this requires more work for compute and draw shaders :one buffer per array), but should be nice and flexible - and easier than all the `4*idx+3` crap~~
-* Test ~~speed and~~ accuracy with Vc as the float type
+* ~~Test speed and accuracy with Vc as the float type~~
 * ~~move rand() to std::random (see Omega2D)~~
 * Add other repos as submodules, like [Vc](https://github.com/VcDevel/Vc) and [nlohmann/json](https://github.com/nlohmann/json) and [libigl](https://github.com/libigl/libigl/), or just by copying? `submodule add https://...xxx.git thirdparty/xxx`